Miscellaneous File Transfer Methods

 Compromised Machine Connect to Ncat to Receive the File

-Si no tenemos Netcat o Ncat en nuestra máquina comprometida, Bash admite operaciones de lectura/escritura en un archivo de pseudo-dispositivo /dev/TCP/ .
+Si no tenemos Netcat o Ncat en nuestra máquina comprometida, Bash admite operaciones de lectura/escritura en un archivo de pseudo-dispositivo /dev/TCP/arrow-up-right .

 Escribir en este archivo en particular hace que Bash abra una conexión TCP a host:port, y esta función puede usarse para transferencias de archivos.